libresh/ihavesomethingtohi.de/README.md

 # Do you have something to hide?

 ## No
-If you say no, then we send you to a random counter argument like:
+Random counter argument like:
-- then, just remove the curtains of your window
+- Just remove the curtains of your window
-- please upload a naked picturefrom you here:
+- Please upload a naked picturefrom you here:
 - Give me your credit card number here
-- Can you share with us some of your best sexual party?
+- Do you have sexual habits that are not accepted by your culture
+- Let's remove rights for private vote
+- Let's remove rights for private conversation between doctor and patient
+- Let's remove rights for private conversation between advocate and client
+- Let's remove rights for private conversation between Journalist and sources

 ## Yes

-# How to quit mass surveillance.
+### How to quit mass surveillance.

 And each steps we explain why and how.